 Locro: The Most Traditional Argentine Food

-Locro is a traditional Argentine stew that is often served during patriotic holidays, such as 25 de Mayo.
-It is made with white corn, pumpkin, beans, meat, and spices.
+Locro is a traditional Argentine stew that Argentinians often serve during patriotic holidays, such as 25 de Mayo.
+Usually, we make locro with white corn, pumpkin, beans, meat, and spices.
 Locro is a hearty and filling dish that is perfect for cold winter days.
 It is usually served with a side of bread and is a must-try for anyone visiting Argentina.

 Use this phrase to order locro at a restaurant in Argentina: “Te pido un plato de locro, por favor.”